arp242/info/README.markdown

 A simple GNU `info` replacement which isn't terrible.

+This program displays the info pages as a single document in the standard pager (usually `less` or `more`) with various redundant formatting and free software propaganda removed (some pages contain more license text than actual useful content).

 You can install it with `go get arp242.net/info`, which will put the binary at `~/go/bin/info`.

-This program displays the info pages with various formatting and free software propaganda removed (some pages contain more license text than actual useful content).

 If the output is a terminal device the output will be piped to `MANPAGER` or `PAGER` if set.
 The default is to use `more -s`.